Big Brother (Australian TV series) season 5: Housemates: Incoming!

 "Housemates: Incoming!" was a live show broadcast during Day 25, where replacement housemates Rachael and Vesna were introduced to the public and put in the House.

 Intruders Arrive

 "Intruders Arrive" was a live show broadcast on Day 53, where Intruders Heath, Rita and Melanie entered the Big Brother House.

 Intruder Eviction

 "Intruder Eviction" was a live show broadcast on Day 59.
-The housemates were given 1 minute 30 seconds to discuss amongst themselves which of the new Intruders, Heath, Melanie and Rita, they wanted to keep.
+The housemates were given 1 minute and 30 seconds to discuss amongst themselves which of the new Intruders, Heath, Melanie and Rita, they wanted to keep.
 They decided to keep Rita, so Heath and Melanie were put up for eviction.
 As the public SMS vote started and finished during the show, lasting only twenty minutes, viewers in Western Australia, South Australia and the Northern Territory were not able to vote as television shows in Australia are broadcast with a delay depending on the state to compensate for differences in Australian time zones.
 Heath received the most votes and was evicted.
-Hosted by Gretel Killeen.
+It was hosted by Gretel Killeen.